 We are called to be the hands and feet of Christ.
-At Buncombe Street UMC we desire to impact lives by empowering the most vulnerable through love, service, sacrifice, and discipleship.
+At Buncombe Street UMC we desire to impact lives by empowering the most vulnerable through love, service, and discipleship.
 Daily our members and groups reach out sharing God’s unconditional love.
 Please help us provide hope and encouragement right here in Greenville by volunteering.

 Epworth Children’s Home Foster Care Program

 Be a Family for a Child in Need

 There is an urgent need for foster parents in South Carolina.
 Currently, more than 4,000 children in South Carolina are in the foster care system, and at least 1,900 more homes are needed.
 When you open your home and your heart you will provide one (or more) of these children with a safe place they can call home and create a sense of belonging during their time of need.

 For a child who has experienced abuse, neglect and/or loss, sometimes the comfort of being a part of a nurturing family is the right setting to bring life-transforming change.
 Epworth’s Foster Care Program provides qualified foster parents with the training, tools, and support they need to make a difference in the lives of children.
 Your nurturing care, persistent involvement, and ceaseless encouragement to a child in your care can help break destructive cycles and create meaningful and lasting change in his/her life.